jgorseman/blog/content/about.md

 ![author](/img/author.jpg)

 Hi, my name is Jorrit Gorseman.
-I'm a software tester currently based in the Netherlands.
+I'm currently based in the Netherlands.

-I'm passionate about making software engineers more productive and improving test and software development processes.
+I'm passionate about making software engineers more productive and improving processes.

 I graduated with a Master of Arts from the University of Aberdeen in Scotland in 2020.
 Philosophy, crazily enough, helps a lot with logical thinking in creating software.

-I'm a big fan of all things quality, whether in music, film or books.
-Some of my current favourites:

-Movies:
+Here's a selection of a few things I like:

+Movies/Series:

 - Arrival
-- Lord of the Rings Extended Edition
+- The Lord of the Rings
 - Blade Runner 2049
+- Silo
+- True Detective
+- Chernobyl
+- Love, Death + Robots

 Music: